Manure Management on Organic Farms

 Timing of manure application may affect soil nitrogen content, crop nitrogen use efficiency, and crop performance.
-The best time to apply (low C:N ratio) manures is about one or two weeks prior to planting the crop.
+The best time to apply [low carbon-to-nitrogen ratio (C:N)] manures is about one or two weeks prior to planting the crop.
 This lead time allows for some decomposition of the manure and lessens the possibilities of plant injuries that often occur with freshly applied manures.
 This lead-time with manure allows for any ammonium that is present in the manure or that is released from the manure after application to be oxidized to nitrates with minimal volatilization.
 A two-week period of decomposition in the soil is not sufficient for manures with C:N ratios greater than 30:1.
 If the C:N ratio is high the breakdown of organic material is more likely to temporarily tie up some of the otherwise available nitrogen (process termed immobilization) in the soil, thus creating some short-term nitrogen imbalances.

 Spring Manure Application

 Manure applied in the spring has less time for organic-N mineralization before crop uptake, especially in the case of manure with a high C:N ratio.
 If the C:N ratio is too high the rapid breakdown of organic material in the spring is more likely to temporarily tie up some of the otherwise available nitrogen in the soil, creating some short-term nitrogen imbalances.

 Fall Manure Application